Shubham510/sars-cov-2/README.md

 3. Install dependencies by running `npm install` inside the project directory.

 Now run `npm start` to start the server.
+Or run `npm test` to run the tests.

 <h2>Routes:</h2>
 <ul>